jacobwilliams/json-fortran/README.md

 License
 --------
-The json-fortran source code and related files and documentation are distributed under a permissive free software license (BSD-style).
+The JSON-Fortran source code and related files and documentation are distributed under a permissive free software license (BSD-style).
 See the [LICENSE](https://raw.githubusercontent.com/jacobwilliams/json-fortran/master/LICENSE) file for more details.

 [top](#json-fortran)

 Miscellaneous
 ---------------

-* This code is a fork and extensive upgrade of the Fortran 95 [FSON](https://github.com/josephalevin/fson) code.
+* JSON-Fortran is a fork and extensive upgrade of the Fortran 95 [FSON](https://github.com/josephalevin/fson) code.
 The reason for the split was to be able to incorporate object-oriented and other nice features of the Fortran 2003 and 2008 standards.
 Many thanks to the original authors of FSON.
 * For more information about JSON, see: <http://www.json.org/>
 * [json-fortran on Travis CI](https://travis-ci.org/jacobwilliams/json-fortran)
 * [json-fortran on Waffle.IO](https://waffle.io/jacobwilliams/json-fortran)